 You have to lead by example, so it makes sense to start by soliciting feedback and then to focus on giving it.
 But real managerial leverage comes when you learn to encourage feedback between others.

 As just one person, if all the praise and criticism goes through you, you become a bottleneck.
 In order to foster a feedback culture and ensure that it scales across the team/company, it’s important to make sure that peers give and receive feedback to one another.

-1. Encourage people to talk directly
+1. Encourage feedback by insisting people talk to one another directly

 This will develop stronger relationships between peers, allow for more praise to be shared (again, you don’t want to be a feedback bottleneck), and provide more perspectives on what’s going well and why.

 When there are issues, insist that people communicate them directly.
 Remind them that Radically Candid criticism is kind and clear.
 It’s kinder for them to tell their colleague about the issue that needs to be fixed than to report that issue to the boss.

 Talking with the person on each side of an issue individually may seem like being a good listener, but it usually means you’ll get one-sided, biased and incomplete stories plus hurt feelings.

 You are a boss, not a diplomat.
 Shuttle diplomacy won’t work for you.

 The two begin to distrust each other and a toxic relationship develops.
 You can avoid this by simply asking them to talk to each other directly.

-2. Facilitate clean escalation
+2. Facilitate clean escalation to encourage feedback

 Part of your job as the boss is to offer fair, efficient conflict resolution.
 Sometimes people on your team will run into a conflict they can’t resolve.
 They may be able to challenge directly, but that doesn’t mean they can resolve the issue without your involvement.
 In those cases, provide a way for them to escalate the issue to you together.

 Offer to have a three-way conversation to discuss the issue.
 Each party will tell their side of the story with the other present, avoiding the one-sidedness and exaggeration that may come up in triangulation.

 Your role in this meeting is to help the two parties come up with a solution they both can understand and live with.
 Don’t punish them for failing to work it out without your involvement.
 Your job is to be supportive, not punitive when they can’t work it out.

 With a supportive clean escalation meeting, however, you’ll help build trust between the two parties and show them how sharing criticism leads to a better outcome for everyone.

-3. Use a system of peer recognition
+3. Use a system of peer recognition to encourage feedback

 Many companies have systems in place for peers to recognize and praise each other’s work.
 Google, for example, has a peer bonus system that allows employees to give monetary bonuses to their peers for work well done.
 Monetary systems like this can be expensive, and not every company can afford to do this.
 But there are many other recognition systems that require less investment.